lsst-dm/dm_dev_guide/coding/unit_test_coverage.rst

 Using the coverage analysis reports, the LSST DM developer should determine code segments which have not been adequately tested and should then revise the unit test suite as appropriate.
-Coverage analysis reports should be generated in concert with the routine automated buildbot testing.
+Coverage analysis reports should be generated in concert with the routine automated CI testing.

 DM Coverage Analysis Metrics
 ============================